SumoLogic/sumologic-documentation/docs/integrations/containers-orchestration/docker-community-edition.md

 This Docker App monitors Docker container logs and metrics (stats) in log format only.

-If your system handles metrics, choose one of the following Sumo Logic app: [Docker ULM](/docs/integrations/containers-orchestration/docker-ulm).
+If your system handles metrics, use the Sumo Logic app for [Docker ULM](/docs/integrations/containers-orchestration/docker-ulm).

 ### Sample Event Log Messages